spooky-night/spooky-night/README.md

 # **loading data . . .**
-![Image of the TOTTMNT turtles in their Night Ninja costumes."](ninja) *hugs and cuddles are WELCOME, expect them back if you do. please sit with us. its kinda cool.* || whisper to interact as we may be afk\
+![Image of the TOTTMNT turtles in their Night Ninja costumes."](ninja) *hugs and cuddles ASK, expect them back if you do. please sit with us. its kinda cool.* || whisper to interact as we may be afk\
 \
 **byf** : might make nsfw jokes ♱ might make kms/kys jokes ♱ uses tone indicators\
 \